matestack/matestack-ui-core/docs/components/action.md

 ### Example 3.1: Async request with success event emit used for rerendering

 Below, we define an action component and an async component.
-The async component is documented [here](./async.md), so for us it's just important that it waits for our `action_config` success message and will get rerendered.
+The async component is documented [here](./async.md), for now it is just important that it waits for our `action_config` success message and will get re-rendered.

 ```ruby
 class ExamplePage < Page::Cell::Page